jromualdo00/Romualdo-Portfolio/README.md

 You can find examples of the described skills in the [Example of my work](#example-of-my-work) section.

 __Manual testing__
-  * can perform manual functional and usability testing of web applications
+  * can perform manual functional and integration testing of web applications
   * gained hands-on experience by testing applications created for educational purposes

 __Test analysis & design__